 Out west, you’ll find Panjim, the atmospheric state capital and busting city on the banks of the Mandovi river and home to cobblestone streets and Portuguese colonial buildings.
 Explore the crumbling colonial villas further south in the charming villages of Chandor and Quepem.
 Take a trip down the Chapora or Mandovi rivers and backwaters, venturing out to do some kayaking, walking or cycling on the Divar and Chorao islands.
 From April until October, you can also visit the intriguing caves (sanguem) and go white water rafting.

 For the bird watchers and nature lovers, head to the Salim Ali Bird Sanctuary.
 One of the most biodiverse places on earth, National Geographic has compared it to the Amazon basin for its tropical biodiversity.
 River trips in the area will allow you to also spot crocodiles, dolphins and local village life.

 Foodies will love the delicious and unique Goan cuisine, which is a perfect blend of East and West, combining Portuguese, Arab, Brazilian, African, French, Konkan, Malabar, Malaysian and Chinese.
 The diverse influences combine to create a distinctive cuisine with rich, aromatic flavours.

 There are great accommodation options throughout inland Goa, while some are still fairly close to the beach.
-If you’re prefer to stay further into the interior, we’d recommend Champakali for its quiet, colonial villas, or Wildernest, which is great for relaxed adventures in the hills around Chorla.
-For a really off-the-beaten track beach experience with ultimate luxury, Coco Shambhala Sindhudurg is a hidden paradise with gorgeous tropical surroundings.
+If you prefer to stay further into the interior, we’d recommend Postcard Velha (formerly Champakali) for its quiet, colonial villas, or Wildernest, which is great for relaxed adventures in the hills around Chorla.
+For a really off-the-beaten-track beach experience with ultimate luxury, Coco Shambhala Sindhudurg is a hidden paradise with gorgeous tropical surroundings.